stackblitz/docs/docs/platform/webcontainers/browser-config.md

 ## Chrome

-With chrome's defaults starting with version 118 or later, you should get a pretty good experience out of the box.
+With chrome's defaults, starting with version 118 or later, you should get a pretty good experience out of the box.

 If you run into issues or want to have an even smoother experience, read-on.

 Previews that are opened in a separate tab will require you that you connect them to the editor.
 You usually get prompted to click on a button to do that.
-However with Chrome [memory saver][CHROME_MEMORY_SAVER], you might find yourself doing this more frequently than what is to be expected.
-To avoid that, you can add the following exception in [chrome://settings/performance](chrome://settings/performance):
+However with Chrome [memory saver][CHROME_MEMORY_SAVER], you might find yourself doing that more frequently than expected.
+To avoid it, you can add the following exception in [chrome://settings/performance](chrome://settings/performance):

 ```
 https://stackblitz.com